chenle02/lemmabot/Readme.md

    lemmabot repl <index_prefix>
    ```
    Starts a session where you can ask multiple follow-up questions against the same index.
 Type `exit` or press Ctrl-D to quit.
+   Upon exit, the full session transcript (questions, answers, and references) is saved to a Markdown file named `repl_session_YYYYMMDD_HHMMSS.md` in the current directory.

 ## License